cmwebsolutions/website/README.md

-# Custom Made Websolutions: Website
+# Custom Made Web Solutions: Website

 This is the main website for CMWS